felixangell/strife/README.md

 There is no documentation either!
 If you want to use it you will have to check out the examples.
 I may get round to writing some documentation but the API is very volatile at the moment.

+## installing
+Simple as

+	$ go get github.com/felixangell/strife

+Make sure you have SDL2 installed as well as the ttf and img addons:

+	$ brew install SDL2 SDL2_ttf SDL2_img

 ## example
 There are some simple examples in the `example/` directory.
 Try them out: